djhaskin987/djhaskin987.github.io/_posts/2009-07-29-LifeSciences.md

 title: Systems Administrator
 company: Life Sciences College at Brigham Young University
 ---
+* Write scripts as part of maintaining servers using BASH and Perl
+* Write PHP and JavaScript scripts for a reporting web page
+* Develop a web interface for the Life Sciences Cluster in PHP using Symfony framework
+* Maintain a PHP web interface for the college’s reverse web proxy
+* Track the code base for our web interfaces via Subversion
+* Use VMware vSphere to run and administer over 50 servers for use by the department, most of them Linux and some of them Windows
-* Set up new servers to meet the needs of the college
+* Set up new Linux servers to meet the needs of the college
+* Maintain the Life Sciences Cluster/Supercomputer using Linux technologies such as Perceus
+* Set up x509 Client Certificate Authentication for our team monitor using IIS
 * Manage Group Policy and Active Directory objects for desktops in the college
-* Maintain over 50 department servers
+* Administer Nagios/Centreon server and respond to problems with department servers
-* Write scripts for reporting
-* Develop a web interface for the Life Sciences Cluster in PHP using Symfony framework
-* Maintain the Life Sciences Cluster/Supercomputer
-* Maintain a web interface for the college’s reverse web proxy
+* Maintain various Apache and IIS web servers
 * Implement & maintain ProxyARP transparent router
-* Implement department intrusion detection system
+* Implement department network intrusion detection system using Snort and Barnyard
-* Administer Nagios/Centreon server and respond to problems
-* Set up x509 Client Certificate Authentication for our team monitor using IIS
-* Relevant technologies: BASH, Debian Linux, Nagios, Centreon, PHP, Symfony, Perl, ProxyARP, Altiris, Active Directory, Group Policy, VMware ESX, vSphere, Snort, x509, IIS, Apache
+* Troubleshoot general DNS and IP networking issues using dig, arp-scan and nslookup